KaioFelps/inertia-rust/docs/src/advanced/flash-messages.md

 ```

 The middleware tries to extract this from the request context and merge it with the shared props.
 This
-is how validation errors get available to your page components.
+is how validation errors might get available to your page components without explicitly sending them with `Inertia::render_with_props`.

 ## Temporary Session Middleware